Virginia University of Lynchburg logo

 2025

-Demonstrated full compliance with TRACS accreditation standards, ensuring continued academic excellence.
+Demonstrated compliance with all TRACS accreditation standards

 🏛️